- Start date: September

 - two semesters of postgraduate laboratories, developing the practical abilities and interpretational skills that will prepare you for your project and future career

-- short optional classes in in vivo biology or drug discovery
+- short optional classes - in vivo biology or drug discovery

 - a summer research project in molecular microbiology in an active research laboratory